Anil1111/Academic-Projects-Tutorials/XNotes/Chrome.md

 5. **Width and Height Display**
 6. **Wizdler**
 7. **Talend API Tester - Free Edition** Rest Client
-    - use the `Headers` section to add the origin property to avoid CORS error
+    - use the `Headers` section to add the origin/Authorization property to add header properties
 ---

 ## Template Engines